Dave Murray (American football)

-Dave Murray is an American football coach and former player.
-He is the head football coach at Hamilton College in Clinton, New York, a position he has held since the 2014 season.
+Dave Murray is an American college football coach and former player.
+He is the head football coach for Hamilton College, a position he has held since 2014.
 Murray served as the head football coach at State University of New York College at Cortland from 1990 to 1996, Lebanon Valley College in 1997, and Alfred University from 1998 to 2013.

 Murray is a 1981 graduate of Springfield College in Springfield, Massachusetts.